apache/inlong-website/docs/design_and_concept/how_to_write_plugin_dashboard.md

 // The following is a generic export const tableColumns = getForm('col') as ColumnsType;

-export const StorageAbc = {
+export const StorageExample = {
   getForm,
   tableColumns,
 };
 ````

-In the above example, we define a sink of `Abc`, which consists of three fields: name, sex, age.
+In the above example, we define a sink of `Example`, which consists of three fields: name, sex, age.
 The field name corresponds to the name attribute (the API interface field that interacts with the manager), and the type attribute represents the display on the front-end page.
 The input form usually includes input, inputnumber, radio, select and other forms.
 More complex display forms or the complete definition of the entire object can be obtained through the ts type description.